-We produced an assembly of all the footage – as well as the survey science written up in notes and the meta data footage is with Glasgow University and SNH – now with marks plotted on charts.
+We shared the science metadata and survey footage with Glasgow University and SNH – now with marks plotted on charts.

-Sea Change attended The Highlands Environment Forum a few times to suggest marine issues and connected with the MSC who suggested we all became Sea Champion Volunteers to help with beach cleans etc l put this on our FaceBook page and get others to sign up.
+Sea Change attended The Highlands Environment Forum a few times to suggest marine issues were higher up the agenda and connected with the Marine Conservation Society who suggested we all became Sea Champion Volunteers to help with beach cleans etc We shared this widely FaceBook page and finally did a beachclean of reiff.

-Sue Pomeroy promised to encouraging school children to plan a logo for the MPA or perhaps Sea Change? ( work in progress )…and Diyanne came up with excellent ideas on prawns.
+Sue Pomeroy promised to encouraging school children to plan a logo for the MPA or perhaps Sea Change? ( this was work in progress as well as start snorkelling in Little loch broom)…and Diyanne came up with excellent thesis on the prawns industry.

 To note: Sebastian at Marine Scotland has this to say about the penalties for dredgers incursions.